fact-project/pyfact/README.md

 ```
 This takes automatically care of the dependencies which are installable with pip.

-However, you will need to install Tk and lapack/blas __before__ you install `matplotlib`
+However, if you want to use the GUI Event Viewer you will need to install Tk __before__ you install `matplotlib` as it depends on the tkagg backend.
-and `scipy` as these are build dependencies for them.

 ### functions: